SCOPE: Deterministic and Training-Free 3D UAV Deployment via Perimeter-based Heuristics: The Proposed SCOPE Framework

 \subsection{Algorithm Overview}

-The flowchart of the SCOPE process is shown in Figure~\ref{fig:flowchart}.
+The flowchart of the SCOPE process is shown in Fig.~\ref{fig:flowchart}.
 The detailed steps, summarized in Algorithm~\ref{alg:scope_main}, consist of two nested phases that repeat until all users are served or available UAVs are exhausted:

-\begin{enumerate} \item \textbf{Perimeter Extraction:} The algorithm iteratively identifies the boundary users (Convex Hull) of the currently uncovered user set $\mathcal{G}_{\rm un}$.
-This ``peeling'' strategy ensures that the deployment prioritizes users at the edges who are most likely to be neglected by center-based heuristics.
+\begin{enumerate} \item \textbf{Perimeter Extraction:} The algorithm iteratively identifies the boundary users (\textit{Convex Hull}) of the currently uncovered user set $\mathcal{G}_{\rm un}$.
+This peeling strategy ensures that the deployment prioritizes users at the edges who are most likely to be neglected by center-based heuristics.

-\item \textbf{Density-Adaptive Clustering:} Starting from a selected boundary user (seed), the algorithm greedily aggregates nearest neighbors to form a cluster.
-The cluster size is strictly constrained by three factors: \begin{itemize} \item The backhaul capacity limit $\gamma_{\max}$ \eqref{cons:capacity}, \item The maximum flight altitude $h_{\max}$ \eqref{cons:altitude}, and \item The QoS requirement $R_{\min}$ \eqref{cons:qos}, ensuring the worst-case user maintains valid connectivity. \end{itemize} For each candidate cluster, the SEC algorithm computes the minimal enclosing circle to determine the optimal horizontal position, while the altitude is derived to minimally cover this circle.
-If adding a new user violates \textbf{any} of these constraints, the expansion halts, and the UAV is deployed to serve the formed cluster. \end{enumerate}
+\item \textbf{Density-Adaptive Clustering:} Starting from a selected boundary user (seed), the algorithm constructs an initial maximal candidate set strictly bounded by a geometric search radius derived from the physical channel limits.
+Instead of greedily aggregating neighbors, it adopts a \textit{top-down pruning} strategy.
+For the current candidate cluster, the SEC algorithm computes the minimal enclosing circle to determine the optimal horizontal position, while the altitude is derived to minimally cover this circle.
+The cluster feasibility is strictly constrained by three factors: \begin{itemize} \item The backhaul capacity limit $\gamma_{\max}$ \eqref{cons:capacity}, \item The maximum flight altitude $h_{\max}$ \eqref{cons:altitude}, and \item The QoS requirement $R_{\min}$ \eqref{cons:qos}, ensuring the worst-case user maintains valid connectivity. \end{itemize} If the candidate cluster violates any of these constraints, the algorithm iteratively removes the farthest user from the cluster center.
+This pruning process continues until all conditions are simultaneously satisfied, at which point the UAV is deployed to serve the finalized cluster. \end{enumerate}